Newcastle-under-Lyme School

-Newcastle-under-Lyme School is a mixed Private day school in the town of Newcastle-under-Lyme in Staffordshire, England.
-It came about by a merger of the old Newcastle High School (founded in 1874) with the Orme Girls' School (founded in 1876).
-Earlier predecessors date back over 400 years.
+Newcastle-under-Lyme School is a co-educational private day school in the town of Newcastle-under-Lyme in Staffordshire, England.
+It came about by a merger in 1981 of the old Newcastle High School (founded in 1874) with the Orme Girls' School (founded in 1876).
+Earlier predecessor boy's and girls schools date back over 400 years.

 Present day

 The school nowadays consists of nursery and preparatory departments, a senior school and a sixth form.
 It takes boys and girls from the ages of 3–18.
 The current Headmaster is Michael Getty.

 The school belongs to the Headmasters' and Headmistresses' Conference (HMC).
 It is one of the top 100 performing schools in England in terms of its A-level results, and managed record GCSE pass levels in 2020.

+Controversy

+The school recently constructed a new sports hall and was refused planning permission, this refusal came after objection from the council and nearby homeowners.
+However the school won the appeal and the council was ordered to pay for the cost of the appeal.

+The cost of the facilities was provided by Denise Coates who owns Bet365, as some of her children attended the school.
+Objections from pupils surrounding the school taking funding from a betting company were ignored by the school and governors.
+This led to protest and outrage from the media and students.